ajoyoommen/zerrenda/README.md

 # Zerrenda

 Zerrenda is an app to create ToDo lists.
+This is a learning and best practices app with Django, DRF and other things.

+This will also be a mutli-tenant application, just for fun.

 Zerrenda is a Basque word which means list.

-It has an additional (probably useless) history feature that can be used to maintain and construct a timeline.